Venachain/Venachain-docs/source/documents/develop/rpc/eth.rst

    keccak(decodeHex("000000000000000000000000391694e7e0b0cce554cb130d723a9d27458f9298" + "0000000000000000000000000000000000000000000000000000000000000001"))

-The platone console which comes with the web3 library can be used to make the calculation:
+The venachain console which comes with the web3 library can be used to make the calculation:

 .. code:: js